juliakernel/MIYORA/docs/overview/how-MIYORA-works.md

 ## Visual System

-The visual system is how Amica sees the world.
+The visual system is how MIYORA sees the world.
 It is responsible for detecting faces and emotions.
 It is also responsible for detecting objects and text.
-This uses the camera of the device that Amica is running on.
+This uses the camera of the device that MIYORA is running on.